 - Before the frost spells hit, remember to cover your black radish beds with horticultural fleece or a clear plastic to keep them for a bit longer.

-- Stay on the lookout for slugs and snails that adore black radish.
+- Stay on the lookout for slugs and snails that adore black radish, especially when young.

 - No point in even trying to grow black radish in pots, its roots dig too deep.
-But you can be successful with pink radishes!
+You’d need a very tall raised garden bed.
+But you can be successful with pink radish!

 - Read also: how to grow black radish